PoorlyDefinedBehaviour/raft-rs/README.md

 **Wins election**: The candidate wins the election and becomes the new leader.

-A candidate wins an election if it receives from a majority of the servers in the full cluster for the same term.
+A candidate wins an election if it receives votes from a majority of the servers in the full cluster for the same term.
 Each server votes for at most one candidate in a given term, on a first-come-first-served basis.
 Once a candidate wins an election, it becomes the leader and sends heartbeat messages to all of the other servers to establish its authority and prevent new elections.

 **Other server wins election**: Another candidate wins the election and becomes the new leader.

 During an election, a candidate may receive an **AppendEntries** RPC from another server claiming to be the leader.
-If the leader's term is at least as large as the candidate's current term, then the candidate recognizes the leader as legitimiate and returns to follower state.
+If the leader's term is at least as large as the candidate's current term, then the candidate recognizes the leader as legitimate and returns to follower state.
-If the request term is smaller than the candidate's curren term, the request is rejected as described in [Raft basics](#Raft-basics).
+If the request term is smaller than the candidate's current term, the request is rejected as described in [Raft basics](#Raft-basics).

 **Election timeout**: A period of time goes by with no winner.